 Contact: Jose Vilson

 A blog inspired by a community of teachers who want the best for themselves and their students.
-The website lets you enjoy valuable inputs about teaching tips, lesson plans, and classroom activity ideas such as dramatic play and learning workshops.
+The website Provides you with valuable teaching tips, lesson plans, and classroom activity ideas such as dramatic play and learning workshops.

 Contact: Vanessa Levin

-makespacer/podcaster’s journal on modern education, including tips, techniques, and classroom ideas for today’s techie educators.
-Sam usually posts about programming, technology, STEM education, language arts, creative classroom projects, curriculum, student programs, student behavior, and other teaching-related stuff overall.
+A journal on modern education, including tips, techniques, and classroom ideas for today’s techie educators.
+Sam usually posts about programming, technology, STEM education, language arts, creative classroom projects, curriculum, student programs, student behavior, and other teaching-related concepts.

 Contact: Sam Patterson